linwoodc3/TwitterSnake/README.md

   5. Your AWS CLI is now configured!

 #### Install git on your EC2 Insance
   With AWS CLI configured, and EC2 ready to go, you need to clone this repository to your instance.
 But first, we need *git* on our instance.
+To be clear, we should be typing these commands into your SSH client that is connected to your EC2 instance.
 We follow the [steps from this page](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04):
   ```python
   sudo apt-get update
   # Wait for this process to finish